mr-raccoon-97/deep-learning-library/src/README.md

 ### To do (here are more):
 - [ ] Creating a templated Tensor<int> class. this will be needed for one hot encoding the targets.
 - [ ] Oviously creating criterions, and other features missing.
+- [ ] Add a copy mechanism to the net::Tensor class for cahnging the internal::Tensor of it without changing it's memory address.